Step-by-step guide to becoming a foster parent

 Disrupting Harmful Cycles

 Each year, approximately 200 Houston teenagers age-out of the foster care system.
 Few of these young adults have the necessary support systems to successfully navigate life on their own.
-Statistically, they are more likely to go to prison than to college, and there’s a good chance they’ll become homeless or trafficked.
+They are more likely to go to prison than to college, and there’s a good chance they’ll become homeless or trafficked.
 With the help of a loving and supportive community, we believe this cycle can be broken.
-We are proud to champion the work of these local organizations serving former foster youth.

 Engaging the Foster Care System Holistically